Flowerowl/flowerowl.github.io/_posts/2013-09-16-%e3%80%90python%e3%80%91the-performance-impact-of-using-dict-instead-of-in-cpython-2-7.md

       </div>

       <p>
-        The function form uses two separate opcodes: <tt>LOAD_NAME</tt> to find the object associated with the name “dict”, and <tt>CALL_FUNCTION</tt> to invoke it.
+        The function form uses two separate opcodes: <tt>LOAD_NAME</tt> to find the object associated with the name "dict", and <tt>CALL_FUNCTION</tt> to invoke it.
 The last three opcodes are not involved in creating or populating the dictionary, and appear in both versions of the code, so I ignored them for my analysis.
       </p>

       <p>